timescale/docs/timescaledb/index.md

 database (PostgreSQL), all in one, with full SQL support.

-In this section of our documentation, we present all of the information you need to understand what TimescaleDB is, how it works, how to get started and how to successfully use and implement all of the powerful features for your next project.
+In this section of our documentation, we present all of the information you need to understand what TimescaleDB is, how it works, how to get started, and how to successfully use and implement all of the powerful features for your next project.